 In the event that you’ve taken all the above steps to collect payment for outstanding invoices, you may be left with no option but to pursue legal action.

-This is the last resort and in no way should be your first port-of-call, but it’s an eventuality that you should be prepared for.
-The processes involved in this differs from country to country, so we’ll direct you to resources for the correct legal procedures for unpaid invoices in the UK and the same for the US.
+This is the last resort and in no way should be your first port-of-call.
+But it’s an eventuality that you should be prepared for.
+This process differs from country to country, so we’ll direct you to resources for the correct legal procedures for unpaid invoices in the UK and the same for the US.

 6. Optimize your invoicing process

 What can you do to avoid this situation from occurring again in the future?
-Now is a good time to review your invoicing process from end to end and see if you could implement any improvements.
+Now is a good time to review your invoicing process to see if you could implement any improvements.

 For instance, have you been creating invoices from scratch with a word processing program and then sending them via email?
-This means that your invoices could get lost more easily or raise formatting concerns with billing departments, which can lead to delayed payments.
+This means that your invoices could get lost or raise formatting concerns, which can lead to delayed payments.

-Instead, you could invest in invoicing software that will keep all of your invoices organized and enable you to process payments and send out automated reminders with one program.
+Instead, you could invest in invoicing software that will keep all of your invoices organized and send out automated reminders.

 Here at Shout, we use Chargebee to manage our invoices and for receiving payments.
-Their accounting system allows us to control all of the above from inside their tool and chase outstanding invoices with customizable reminders.
+Their accounting system allows us to control all of the above and chase outstanding invoices with customizable reminders.

 But, there are plenty of options for accounting software out there for small businesses.